allenjywang/allenjywang.github.io/_pages/about.md

 Hi there!

-I am a programmer at Tencent.
-Prior to joining the company, I obtained my master degree and bachelor degree from ShanghaiTech University and South China University of Technology, both in Computer Science.
+I am an incoming PhD student at Inria, funded by MSCA Doctoral Networks.
+Previously, I was a programmer at Tencent working on game development.
+I obtained my master degree and bachelor degree from ShanghaiTech University and South China University of Technology, both in Computer Science.

 In my spare time, I enjoy reading, working out, travelling, writing, and watching game streams.
 I used to play various games extensively in my young age.
 Now I'm still a big fan of games, but more as a viewer.